Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\underline{\sl Competing dynamics}\\ A dynamical system made up of a collection of interacting centers is said to show competing dynamics if active centers try to suppress the activity level of the vast majority of competing centers. \end{quotation} In neural-network terminology, competing dynamics is also called a {\em `winners-take-all'} setup.
-In the extreme case, when only a single neuron is active at any given time, one speaks of a {\em `winner-take-all'} situation. \begin{quotation}
+\begin{quotation}{\it Competing Dynamics.\enspace} A dynamical system made up of a collection of interacting centers is said to show competing dynamics if active centers try to suppress the activity level of the vast majority of competing centers. \end{quotation}

+In neural network terminology, competing dynamics is also called a {\em winners-take-all} setup.
+In the extreme case, when only a single neuron is active at any given time, one speaks of a {\em winner-take-all} situation.